Teplir/Teplir/README.md

-👋 Hey there, I'm Teplir, an aspiring Minecraft sevrer creator & owner!
+👋 Hey there, I'm Teplir, a Minecraft Developer!

+🚀 I focus on building efficient systems and attempting to push the boundaries of what is possible with Skript

-⚙️ Main Language
+⚙️ Main Languages
 Skript & YAML

 🌍 About Me